The Thoth Tarot-QUEEN OF CUPS:

 If the Queen of Cups is caused to be ill dignified by the accompanying cards in a reading, then everything is refracted and distorted, as she is directly affected by surrounding influences.

-of this type of Archetypal personality:
+The chief pleasure of this type of Archetypal personality:

 - Is to lead and attract others.